TejBirringTM/hereditas/client-spa/src/content/markdown/codex-notation.md

 ## Introduction

 The Codex Notation is Hereditas' precise language for recording family relationships.
-It combines mathematical rigor with intuitive readability, allowing complex family trees to be documented with accuracy while remaining accessible.
+It combines mathematical rigor with intuitive readability, allowing complex family trees to be documented with precision while ensuring they remain accessible as a single document or encoded link.

 ### Key Features